OctopusDeploy/docs/docs/administration/authentication/authentication-providers/troubleshooting-active-directory-integration.md

 Remember to reset the registry values once you're finished troubleshooting.
 :::

-## Read-Only Domain Controllers are not supported {#TroubleshootingActiveDirectoryintegration-Read-OnlyDomainControllersarenotsupported}
+## Read-Only Domain Controllers Are Not Supported {#TroubleshootingActiveDirectoryintegration-Read-OnlyDomainControllersarenotsupported}

 Read-only Domain Controllers are not currently supported by Octopus.
 The .NET API we're using ignores read-only DCs.

 If there are any development teams willing to investigate RODCs further, our [AD/Directory Services authentication provider](https://github.com/OctopusDeploy/DirectoryServicesAuthenticationProvider) is open source (if you are using Octopus 3.5+), so please feel free to checkout the current implementation if you wish to "roll your own" AD provider that includes support for RODCs and share with the Octopus community. ​:smiley:​

-## Run as a different user not working {#TroubleshootingActiveDirectoryintegration-Runasadifferentusernotworking}
+## Run as a Different User Not Working {#TroubleshootingActiveDirectoryintegration-Runasadifferentusernotworking}

 If you are signed into your Windows AD account and wish to sign in as a different AD user to Octopus, you need to do so via forms-based authentication and login with a fully qualified domain username (*eg. domain\user*).
 You **cannot** right-click and launch your browser as a different AD user.